Dust Networks Applications

 When the world leader in biological specimen management wanted to reduce the use of manual logs in its facility, the company had two objectives in mind: increase productivity and continue to ensure that validation results of each test met stringent FDA requirements.

-A SmartMesh-enabled wireless sensor network from GE Sensing was selected over a hard-wired solution because it eliminated sterility concerns of hard-to-clean wiring conduit, and provided ease-of-installation when measuring conditions in incubators, refrigeration units, ductwork, and rotating equipment.
+A SmartMesh-enabled wireless sensor network was selected over a hard-wired solution because it eliminated sterility concerns of hard-to-clean wiring conduit, and provided ease-of-installation when measuring conditions in incubators, refrigeration units, ductwork, and rotating equipment.
 The system allows technicians to remotely view real-time data and compile historical sensor data, providing considerable savings in time and labor.

 Wireless Sensor Networks for Energy Plant Monitoring